Trafficking Risk in Sub-Saharan African Supply Chains

 The literacy rate among females is 31.1 percent, compared to a literacy rate of 54 percent of all Beninese males.[51]

 According to the constitution, women and men have equal rights to own and administer non-land assets.
 However, customary practices are an obstacle to the fulfillment of this right.
-Inheritance is the primary means of accessing land in Benin, and under customary law only men have the right to inherit land.[52]
-Despite these measures, only 13 percent of all land acquired with tenure belongs to women.
+Inheritance is the primary means of accessing land in Benin, and under customary law only men have the right to inherit land.
+[50]Only 13 percent of all land acquired with tenure belongs to women.

-Women are limited in their capacity to gain access to financial services because obtaining a loan is largely contingent upon owning land.[53]
+Women have limited access to financial services because obtaining a loan is largely contingent upon owning land as collateral.
+[51]

 Women reportedly face discrimination in employment.
-Most women occupy jobs in the informal economic sector, and while some have been noticed to take on activities typically assigned to men, there is a prominent rural/urban divide concerning this kind of labor.
+Most women occupy jobs in the informal economic sector, and while some have been noticed to take on activities typically assigned to men, there is a prominent rural/urban divide concerning informal labor.
 Socio-cultural tendencies continue to enforce gender divisions of labor which typically assign men to income-making positions while women are relegated to household duties.
-Women have reportedly experienced discrimination in recruitment practices for both director and professional positions.[54]
+Women have reportedly experienced discrimination in recruitment practices for higher level positions.
+[52]

 Documented Trafficking and Trafficking Risk in Key Commodity Supply Chains